top of page

 Furthermore, we have partnered with Christa's family to pick the 3 winners for this yearly contest--each receiving $100 in prize support.

-• we accept submissions during National Suicide Prevention Week
+• SUBMISSION PERIOD: we accept submissions during National Suicide Prevention Week each year

 • out of respect to her family, please no poems explicitly about Christa or her passing.